HermanMartinus/justsketchme-frontend/docs.md

 - Follow the link at the bottom of the receipt email titled: `Manage subscription` or `Get license`.
 - Select the active subscription in the subscriptions dropdown on the right.
 - Select `Cancel subcription`.

+*If you are using the JustSketchMe Pro **Apple App**, subscription management is done on the Apple App store on your device.*

 ## Creating character models